Cairo Sightseeing: What Are The Must-Sees and What You Can Skip

 Sound & Light Show at the Pyramids

 Using the sphinx as the narrator of Egypt’s ancient history and the pyramids as a backdrop, the show is carried out in English, French, Arabic, Spanish, Italian, Japanese and Russian and plays three times a night, in three different languages.
 Call beforehand to check the time of the performance you would like to attend; private viewing times can also be arranged.
-It's kind of cheesy but worth seeing if you have the time.
+It's kind of cheesy to be honest but you might like it if you're into its 1980s/1990s vibe.

 Local tip: don’t forget, the desert can get a little cold in the evenings so be sure to pack something warm to wear.